 - Feline respiratory pathogens are spread by direct contact with sick cats, environmental and staff contamination (fomites), and contact with persistently infected asymptomatic cats that are shedding FHV or FCV.
 Feline pathogens are not transmitted by aerosols.

-- Shelters should invest in diagnostic testing when cats have severe clinical disease, including pneumonia, severe ocular signs, or coughing.
+- Shelters should invest in diagnostic testing when cats have severe clinical disease, including pneumonia, severe ocular signs, severe oral ulcers, or coughing.

 - PCR testing of pharyngeal swabs is the best diagnostic test.

 - Isolation of sick cats is required for control of disease spread.
-In-cage isolation is acceptable if the cat can be cared for without contamination of other cats.
+In-cage isolation in a general housing ward is acceptable if the cat can be cared for without contamination of other cats.